ISCloudTech/VisualStudioSortUsings/README.md

 # VisualStudioSortUsings
-Visual Studio Addon to sirt those untidy using declarations ... so annoying
+Visual Studio Addon to sort those untidy using declarations ... so annoying